Ich-Asadullah/7-Sentiment_Analysis/README.md

 ## Dataset

 The model is trained on a portion of the IMDB reviews dataset.
-Only 50% of the dataset was used for training purposes.
-For more comprehensive analysis, consider using the full IMDB dataset.
+For more comprehensive analysis, consider using more comprehensive and large dataset.

 ## Contributing